- Home

 For certain students, as decided by the Science department, the option of taking three separate sciences; Biology, Chemistry and Physics, resulting in being awarded three GCSEs, is available.
 We are also able to offer a Combined Science option in two tiers; foundation and higher.
 Studying Combined Science still requires studies in all three sciences and still requires exams in all three sciences to be sat but the outcome of these exams is two GCSE grades.

-Dr Elliot, Head of Science, will explain the Science options in more detail in the attached video.
+Mrs Dixon-Green, Head of Science, will explain the Science options in more detail in the attached video.
 Please click to view the Science Subject Information Guide.

 Core Humanities